frankframework/frank-manual/docs/source/deploying/requiringAuthorization.rst

 ..
 NOTE::

-   Information about the other authorization mechanisms supported by the Frank!Framework is not available yet.
+   Information about the other authorization mechanisms supported by the Frank!Framework is not in this manual yet.